 I have heard it said from those who were close to Marshall in his later years that he mourned the fact that NVC was not propelling the social change that he had hoped for.
 One can see how this might be the case when the initial attraction to NVC for so many people is rooted in a desire for personal healing and self-improvement.
 I confess it was certainly the case for me.
 Audiences often saw in Marshall a man who exemplified the ideal father or friend as well as the respected wise teacher.
 He was like the old growth tree in the forest that you could run to and tell your secrets to knowing that the tree had decades over you and would listen to you and provide support as you leaned in close.
 He exuded a unique and compelling blend of calm, warmth, discernment, attentiveness, human concern and deep abiding wisdom.

-One could just as easily be drawn to him by a desire for "healing" in their life as by a desire to learn from him.
+One could just as easily be drawn to him by a desire for "healing" in their life as by a desire to learn skills from him.
 And perhaps at times the latter would be eclipsed by the former.
 Understandably.
 So many of us have not been seen or heard in the way that would have best served us in our youth which has cost us enormously personally and culturally.

 The thing is, personal healing rarely leads to cultural or social healing, whereas attention placed on establishing socio-cultural health has a good chance of addressing the conditions that are often at the root of personal suffering.